Other post-authorisation activities: questions and answers

 A number of procedures will be handled by dedicated teams (type IA and IB variations, MA transfers, 61.3 Notifications or referrals) and a different PM will be nominated upon receipt of those applications.

-Please see other relevant questions and answers in the EMA pre-authorisation guidance "What is the role of the EMA product team?" and "Who is my contact at the European Medicines Agency during a marketing authorisation application (MAA) evaluation procedure?" and in the EMA post-authorisation guidance "Who is my contact at the European Medicines Agency during an application procedure for extension of indication?" and "Who is my contact at the European Medicines Agency during the post-authorisation phase outside any evaluation procedures?".
+Please see other relevant questions and answers in the EMA pre-submission guidance, "What is the role of the EMA product team?" and "Who is my contact at the European Medicines Agency during a marketing authorisation application (MAA) evaluation procedure?" and in the EMA post-authorisation guidance "Who is my contact at the European Medicines Agency during an application procedure for extension of indication?" and "Who is my contact at the European Medicines Agency during the post-authorisation phase outside any evaluation procedures?".

 Where any issue in relation to the product arises during the post-authorisation phase, which is not covered by a specific evaluation procedure (i.e. not related to a variation, extension application, renewal, annual-reassessment, PSURs/PSUSA, PASS protocol, referral, post-authorisation measure as well as an administrative procedures), the assigned EMA Product Lead (EPL) is the contact for the marketing authorisation holder (MAH).